autowarefoundation/autoware-documentation/docs/tutorials/integrating-autoware/creating-vehicle-and-sensor-model/creating-vehicle-model/index.md

-If your forked Autoware meta-repository doesn't include `<YOUR-VEHICLE-NAME>_vehicle_launch` with the correct folder structure as shown above, please add your forked `<YOUR-VEHICLE-NAME>_vehicle_launch` repository to the autoware.repos file and run the vcs import src < autoware.repos command in your terminal to import the newly included repositories at autoware.repos file.
+If your forked Autoware meta-repository doesn't include `<YOUR-VEHICLE-NAME>_vehicle_launch` with the correct folder structure as shown above, please add your forked `<YOUR-VEHICLE-NAME>_vehicle_launch` repository to the `repositories/autoware.repos` file and run the `vcs import src < repositories/autoware.repos` command in your terminal to import the newly included repositories at autoware.repos file.

 Now, we are ready to modify the following vehicle model packages for our vehicle.